alahiff/htcondor-restapi-poc/README.md

 ```
 Note that "ServerTime" is provided automatically by HTCondor's python API.

+### Getting a full job ClassAd
 Get a full job ClassAd in JSON format:
 ```
 curl -s http://localhost:5000/htcondor/v1/jobs/6 | jq .
 ```

+### Completed jobs
 For a completed job you need to add a parameter "completed", e.g.
 ```
 curl -s http://localhost:5000/htcondor/v1/jobs/2?completed | jq .
 ```
+By default the most recently completed job will be returned.
+Use the parameter "num" to specify how many completed jobs to return.

+### Submitting jobs
 Submit a job:
 ```
 curl -s -X POST -H "Content-Type: application/json" \